fortana-co/request.js/README.md

 And unlike either of them, it doesn't require `try / catch` to handle exceptions. `const { data, type } = await request(...)` has all the info you need to handle successful requests, request errors, and connection errors.

-This design gives __request.js__ flexible, built-in support for retries with exponential backoff.
+This design leads to another feature the others don't have: flexible, built-in support for retries with exponential backoff.

 ## Dependencies